As soon as you think you might be pregnant, visit your doctor or midwife. Your health in the early weeks of your pregnancy is particularly important.

 Planning for Labor

-When To Call
+When to Call a Doctor

 At any time during pregnancy

-At any time during your pregnancy, call your doctor or midwife immediately if you:
+At any time during your pregnancy, call your doctor now or seek immediate medical care if you:

 - Have signs of preeclampsia, a potentially life-threatening condition, such as: